-Bilirubin Test is a blood test that measure the level of bilirubin in blood.
-Bilirubin is a yellow substance that made during the breakdown of RBCs, red blood cells.
-Bilirubin test helps to find the cause Jaundice, Anemia, and liver dieses.
-Bilirubin measure the how much bilirubin your blood.
-Bilirubin also part of Liver Function Test.
-Liver take the bilirubin in blood, If your liver is healthy liver will remove bilirubin from your body.
+Bilirubin Test is a blood test that measures the level of bilirubin in blood.
+Bili is a yellow substance that is made during the breakdown of RBCs, and red blood cells.
+Bilirubin test helps to find the cause of Jaundice, Anemia, and liver diseases.

 There are three types of Bilirubin.

-1. Bilirubin Total
+- Bilirubin Total

-2. Conjugated (direct) bilirubin
+- Conjugated (direct) bilirubin

-3. Unconjugated (indirect) bilirubin
+- Unconjugated (indirect) bilirubin

 How The Test Performed

-A blood sample, or urine sample needed.
+A blood sample or urine sample is needed.

 Why The Test Performed

-Investigate jaundice, or If you have symptoms like hepatitis, Jaundice, dark urine, stomach pain, cirrhosis and Newborn babies, especially preemies, often have high bilirubin levels and might need a bilirubin test.
-In children and adults doctor use to diagnose or monitor liver and bile dieses.
-Level of bilirubin in the blood of 2.0 mg/dL create jaundice.
-Jaundice is a yellow colour in the skin and eyes.
-Bilirubin order when the Doctor suspect a person has liver, hepatitis or gallbladder problem.
-Have a history of heavy drinking.
+Investigate jaundice, or If you have symptoms like hepatitis, Jaundice, dark urine, stomach pain, or cirrhosis Newborn babies, especially preemies, often have high bilirubin levels and might need a bilirubin test.
+In children and adults, doctors used to diagnose or monitor liver and bile diseases.

-Bilirubin test result expressed as Direct Bilirubin, Indirect Bilirubin, Total Bilirubin.
-Total bilirubin is combination of Direct and Indirect Bilirubin.
-A normal level of Bilirubin is 1.2 milligrams per deciliter mg/dL in blood and normal Result of Direct and Indirect Bilirubin is 0.3 milligrams per deciliter (mg/dL).
-Some labs use different measurements or may test different samples.
+Bilirubin test results expressed as Direct Bilirubin, Indirect Bilirubin, or Total Bilirubin.
+Total bilirubin is a combination of Direct and Indirect Bilirubin.
+A normal level of Bilirubin is 1.2 milligrams per deciliter mg/dL in blood and the normal Result of Direct and Indirect Bilirubin is 0.3 milligrams per deciliter (mg/dL).

 Abnormal Results Mean